Paolo Cirio presents three new series of works at NOME Gallery. The exhibition Images Rights expands upon Cirio’s concept of Internet Photography

 , and Derivatives

-each examine, respectively: images as attention economy, images as capital, and images as finance.
+each examine, respectively: images as currency of the attention economy, images as capital, and images as finance.

 2019.
 Digital prints on glass.